-55. Purpose.
-The Australian Unit Citations were established for the purpose of 'officially recognising occasions when a unit as a whole and each member individually performs to an outstanding degree either in a single action or operation or over time'.45 The Unit Citation for Gallantry and the Meritorious Unit Citation were introduced into the Australian honours system in 1991.
-Unlike awards for individuals, recognition of group endeavour has little history in honours systems around the world.46 recognising gallantry in action or outstanding service in warlike operations by units of the Defence Force and by units of defence forces of other countries.47

-56. The Australian Unit Citation for Gallantry and the Meritorious Unit Citation were established by Letters Patent on 15 January 1991 for the purpose of:
+- 55. Purpose.
+The Australian Unit Citations were established for the purpose of 'officially recognising occasions when a unit as a whole and each member individually performs to an outstanding degree either in a single action or operation or over time'.
+The Unit Citation for Gallantry and the Meritorious Unit Citation were introduced into the Australian honours system in 1991.
+Unlike awards for individuals, recognition of group endeavour has little history in honours systems around the world.
+46 - 56.
+The Australian Unit Citation for Gallantry and the Meritorious Unit Citation were established by Letters Patent on 15 January 1991 for the purpose of: